eclecticpassions/eclecticpassions/README.md

-> [!NOTE]
-> I'm in the process of [migrating](https://burgeonlab.com/blog/hosting-static-sites-with-github-pages-or-bunny-net/) my workflows and repos from GitHub to [SourceHut (sr.ht)](https://sr.ht/~eclecticpassions/) & [Codeberg](https://codeberg.org/ecp).

----

 # Hello there, I'm Naty 👩🏻‍💻👋🏻

-  - 👩🏻‍⚕️ I'm a junior healthcare professional by training, but currently exploring other domains
+  - 👩🏻‍⚕️ I'm a junior healthcare professional by training, but currently looking for work in non-clinical domains
-  - A techy, girl-geek with many hobbies, based in 🇭🇰 Hong Kong, SAR
+  - A techy geek with many hobbies, based in 🇭🇰 Hong Kong, SAR
   - Lifelong learner driven by curiosity
   - AKA: *BurgeonLab* or *APERTURE2IRIS*